 …detraining appears to shift the contractile characteristics towards type IIb, although muscle atrophy is also likely to occur.

-With detraining, however, muscle cross-sectional area decreases and there is an increase in the number of oxidative fibres (slow- twitch) versus glycolytic (fast-twitch) fibres in elite powerlifters and bodybuilders
+With detraining, however, muscle cross-sectional area decreases and there is an increase in the number of oxidative fibers (slow- twitch) versus glycolytic (fast-twitch) fibers in elite powerlifters and bodybuilders